 Thanks for stopping by!

 We have been so grateful for the annual support of family, friends and the fantastic people we get to work with over the past few years for our Got Guts? team walking to raise awareness and support for Crohn’s and Colitis.
+Many of our team members have been participating for years back when it was the Heel n' Wheel-a-Thon and we are excited that this will be our 5th year participating as the Got Guts? team!

 It was only 16 days after the 2016 walk and a day before my 33rd birthday that I would end up requiring surgery to have my large bowel removed and an ileostomy created due to a severe flare up from my Ulcerative Colitis.
 It was a challenging time as the flare that began with symptoms in the middle of April became aggressive including running to the washroom over 20 times a day and resulted in being admitted to St. Paul's hospital for over two weeks while last medical attempts were made to try to prevent the need for surgery.
 A month after the 2017 Gutsy walk I had surgery to become a permanent ileostomate as what was left was continuing to flare.
+I'm very thankful to be feeling much better since having this last surgery and getting back to what I love to do in both work and life!

 I have been and am incredibly fortunate to have an amazing team to support me - from my husband who is right by my side through both the ups and downs, to incredible family members and friends that have stepped in to help us with everything from getting groceries to supporting and praying for us.
 We have thoughtful and generous clients who have supported our Gutsy Walk team and been ever so gracious and patient as things slowed down or came to a grinding halt at times.
 We have also had an outstanding team of nurses and doctors that have provided their knowledge, expertise and support as we navigated this disease.
 The more we learn it appears what works for one doesn't necessarily work for another and that is why we need more research to understand the triggers of a flare, how different people respond to different treatments and ultimately more research to find a cure.